mysql/mysql-operator/tests/README.md

 --dkube
     more verbose logging of kubectl operations

---doperator
+--doperator[=level]
-    set the operator debug level to 3
+    set the operator debug level (by default the logging is disabled, i.e. level = 0) it influences how much information will be written to the operator pod logs level is an integer number, and it is optional if it is not passed (just '--doperator'), then default debug level value will be set

 --doci
     enable diagnostics for oci-cli operations